Your Scientific Guide To Anhedonia

-For some people, pleasure can seem elusive.
-They may not experience it when listening to music, spending time with loved ones, or eating delicious food.
+For some people, the feeling of pleasure or enjoyment can seem elusive.
+They may not experience them when listening to music, spending time with loved ones, or eating delicious food.
 Things that may have once brought them pleasure just don’t have the same effect anymore.
-This is a condition called anhedonia (also sometimes called anadonia and anedonia), and it’s one of the core symptoms of major depressive disorder.
-However, anhedonia can also be caused by other conditions.
+This experience is referred to as anhedonia (also sometimes called anadonia and anedonia), and it’s one of the core symptoms of major depressive disorder.
+However, anhedonia can also be caused by other conditions besides depressive disorders.

 Below, we’ll look at anhedonia and its causes, manifestations, and potential treatments.